tornadoweb/tornado/website/sphinx/releases/next.rst

   support now makes it easy to add options from a wrapper script instead of putting all possible options in `tornado.testing.main`.
-* `AsyncHTTPTestCase` no longer calls `AsyncHTTPClient.close` for tests that use the singletion `IOLoop.instance`.
+* `AsyncHTTPTestCase` no longer calls `AsyncHTTPClient.close` for tests that use the singleton `IOLoop.instance`.

 `tornado.util`
 ~~~~~~~~~~~~~~